Fundraising for Student Organizations

 - It commemorates a meaningful time or place for your community or organization.

-Student organizations may schedule and obtain both a tabling permit and a food item distribution permit through SICC.
-Only one permit per student organization will be provided.
+Student organizations may schedule and obtain both a tabling permit and a food item distribution permit through SAE.
+Permits are completed by an officer who has attended the Student Leader Orientation, through the "forms" menu option within the organization's portal.
 All food sales and giveaways must be in compliance with the Food Sale Sanitation Regulations available through the Safety, Risk Management & HR Operations Department.

-Visit SICC to request a tabling permit.
-SICC works only with current organization officers listed on the student organization registration form who have attended a Student Leader Orientation.
+Visit Orgsync.com to request a tabling permit.
+All permits are listed under your Organization portal's "forms" menu option.
+SAE only works with current organization officers listed on the student organization registration form who have attended a Student Leader Orientation (SLO).
 Click here to see a map of designated tabling areas.

-- Complete SICC food permit (if food is to be sold or distributed as part of fundraiser).
+- Complete SAE food permit (if food is to be sold or distributed as part of fundraiser).

 Student organizations sometimes request help from various University offices and departments.
 Requests should be made at least 2-4 months in advance, since a department may need three to four weeks to make a decision on a funding request.
 You should have all funds transferred into your account prior to any actual expenditures.